Cosmian/cloudproof_js/README.md

 In addition, please have a look at the following tests for implementation examples:

- - [TestCoverCrypt](./tests/crypto/abe/cover_crypt/all.test.ts) for using the CoverCrypt scheme with WASM library
+ - [TestCoverCrypt](./tests/crypto/abe/cover_crypt/all.test.ts) for using the CoverCrypt scheme with the WASM library
- - [TestGpsw](./tests/crypto/abe/gpsw/all.test.ts) for using the ABE GPSW scheme with WASM library
+ - [TestGpsw](./tests/crypto/abe/gpsw/all.test.ts) for using the ABE GPSW scheme with the WASM library
- - [TestFindex](./tests/interface/findex/upsert_search.test.ts) for using the SSE Findex scheme with WASM library
+ - [TestFindex](./tests/interface/findex/upsert_search.test.ts) for using the SSE Findex scheme with the WASM library

 ## Using in Javascript projects